mozard13/rawawa/README.md

 # rawawa
 repo try#1
-this is just a trial edit for newbie in githubn
+this is just a trial edit for newbie in github